HYU-PBLRC-PB1/indy7_ign_moveit2/README.md

 Change the position of the target (cube) using the MoveIt2 interface to check if the Indy7 follows the target well.

-* 실행된 Ignition Gazebo에서 우측 상단의 ⋮ 모양을 클릭합니다.
+* In the launched Ignition Gazebo, click the ⋮ icon in the upper right corner.
-* Component inspector를 입력한 뒤 클릭합니다.
+* Enter component inspector and click on it.
-* Ignition world에 있는 큐브를 클릭합니다.
+* Click on the cube in the Ignition world.
-* Component inspector상의 Pose 정보를 변경합니다.
+* Change the Pose property in the component inspector.

 ![fig2](figure/fig2.png)

-예상되는 실행 결과는 다음 그림과 같습니다.
+The expected execution result is shown in the following figure.
 ![example](figure/example.gif)

-## 예제2
+## Example2